Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 This eliminates the issue of having to move money across currencies and being affected by inopportune fluctuations in the exchange rate.

-Note that not all foreign property markets bring currency diversification…
+Not all foreign property markets bring currency diversification, however…

 Some countries’ economies use the U.S. dollar (Panama and Ecuador, for example).
-Other countries, like Belize, have their currencies pegged to the U.S. dollar.
+Other countries, like Belize, peg their currencies to the U.S. dollar.

-In other countries, though they have their own currency, real estate is traded in U.S. dollars (Nicaragua and parts of Mexico), meaning that your currency hedge isn’t as clean as it could be.
+Some countries (Nicaragua, parts of Mexico, etc.) have their own currencies but price real estate in U.S. dollars, meaning that your currency hedge isn’t as clean as it could be.

 What Diversification Is Not